 We arrived at Zion National Park in the heat of the day - 104 degrees and found a campsite in the South Campground in the park.
 No electrical hookups, but a little bit of shade.
 After a brief stop at the Visitor Center, we took the Zion Park shuttle bus into the canyon.
 We last visited the park in the 80's with the kids and at that time, we were allowed to drive into the canyon.
 No longer.
 Too many visitors for such a small canyon, so they have a "free" shuttle service.
 The $25 a car entrance fee to the park includes the free shuttle.
 Golden Pass holders (we old folks) get into the park free:) Getting "old" has some advantages.

-Mel testing the water in the river
+Mel testing the water in the river behind our campsite. |

 Saturday, June 30, 2012